 The Ethel Ward-McLemore Award for Library Excellence

-The Ethel Ward-McLemore Award for Library Excellence is presented annually to two library staff members in recognition of their outstanding contributions to McDermott Library.
+The Ethel Ward-McLemore Award for Library Excellence is presented annually to library staff members in recognition of their outstanding contributions to McDermott Library.
 The award is funded by the late Ethel Ward-McLemore.
 Each award winner receives a commemorative gold pin and a check for $1,000.
+This year's award dinner will be held Thursday, June 4th in the Galaxy Room.

 Ethel Ward-McLemore’s Biography